Teenage Mutant Ninja Turtles: Tournament Fighters: Regional differences

 The Super NES version of Tournament Fighters was later released in Japan under the title Teenage Mutant Ninja Turtles: Mutant Warriors.
 There's also some more slight differences: Aska's outfit is more revealing and she has a different win animation.
 The turtles sound more like teenagers and their character icons are different.

-In Teenage Mutant Ninja Turtles: The Cowabunga Collection, the SNES version of Teenage Mutant Ninja Turtles: Tournament Fighters has four enhancements, with them having been featured in the original as Button Codes.
+In Teenage Mutant Ninja Turtles: The Cowabunga Collection, the Super NES version of Teenage Mutant Ninja Turtles: Tournament Fighters has six enhancements, with them having been featured in the original as Button Codes.